23 December 2014

 4155 CQMS E T West

 Read more about this data source on my 1914 PoWs page.
-The image on this post shows men of the 2nd Battalion, Essex Regiment in Norwich on the 10th August 1914.
+The image at the top of this post shows men of the 2nd Battalion, Essex Regiment in Norwich on the 10th August 1914.
 I will be happy to acknowledge the source of this image which is currently unknown to me.
+I am gratefu to Steve Nunn for permission to publish the photograph of his grandfather, Charles Ernest James.

 Since publishing this post, I have been sent scans of a postcard which was sent back to the UK by one of the men listed above: 8250 Private W Claxton.
 His home address on B.O.2 1/181 is noted as 5 York Road, Barking and I presume that the Mr Lungley who he is writing to in Barking, is his employer.
 Private Claxton joined the Essex Regiment in 1904 and so had almost certainly been a reservist since 1911 or 1912 and was back in Civvy Street when Britain went to war in 1914.
 His medal index card records that he arrived in France on the 22nd August 1914.
 I am grateful to John Morgan for sending me the postcard images which I reproduce below.